avocado-framework-tests/avocado-misc-tests/accelerator/spyre/spyre_Quadlet_test.py.data/README.md

 - If container not running, capture service logs and fail test

 # 7. Monitor for VLLM Startup
-- Check container status every 20 seconds
+- Check container status every 10 seconds for up to 600 seconds
 - First verify container is still running with `podman ps`
 - Then check `podman logs < container-name >` for "Application startup complete"
+- Bail early if a `BACKTRACE` crash log line is detected
 - Continue until timeout or success
 - If container exits, logs won't be available (that's why we check podman ps first)